 If the basic requirements above are met, the organization may file for exemption.
 There are two ways an organization can file for consideration for exemption: 1) the Preliminary Consideration Procedure, or 2) the Standard Abatement Procedure.

-Organizations seeking exemption from local property taxes in advance of the issuance of the fiscal year 2014 tax bill can file a Preliminary Consideration Information Requisition Form.
-Forms for fiscal year 2014 will be available in April 2013 and are due no later than September 1, 2013.
+Organizations seeking exemption from local property taxes in advance of the issuance of the fiscal year 2017 tax bill can file a Preliminary Consideration Information Requisition Form.
+Forms will be available in April 2016 and are due no later than August 1, 2016.

 An inspection of the property maybe conducted by a member of the Assessing Department staff.